mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/Wireshark.md

-* Right clicking on a specific filed and apply selected as filter
+* Right-clicking on a specific filed and Apply Selected As Filter

    ![filter_select](./figure/filter_select.png)